wsxtyrdd/NTSCC_JSAC22/README.md

 ![kodak_rd](fig/kodak_results_bandwidth/kodak_psnr_cbr_10dB.png)

 ## Citation
-If you find the code helpful in your resarch or work, please cite:
+If you find the code helpful in your research or work, please cite:
 ```
 @ARTICLE{9791398,
   author={Dai, Jincheng and Wang, Sixian and Tan, Kailin and Si, Zhongwei and Qin, Xiaoqi and Niu, Kai and Zhang, Ping},